jetjodh/gguf/README.md

 - when it was done; the quantized/half-cut safetensors file will be saved to the output folder (./ComfyUI/output)

 ![screenshot](https://raw.githubusercontent.com/calcuis/comfy/master/cutter.png)

-#### booster (new feature: boost safetensors to fp32)
-- drag safetensors file(s) to diffusion_models folder (./ComfyUI/models/diffusion_models)
-- choose the last option from the gguf menu: `TENSOR Booster`
-- select your safetensors model inside the box; don't need to connect anything; it works independently
-- click `Queue` (run); then you can simply check the processing progress from console
-- when it was done; the quantized/boosted safetensors file will be saved to the output folder (./ComfyUI/output)

 #### convertor (convert safetensors to gguf)
 - drag safetensors file(s) to diffusion_models folder (./ComfyUI/models/diffusion_models)